minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 See more about adding action handlers in the custom env tututorial and herobraine API docs.

-Using the ChatAction to send a Minecraft Command
+Using the :code:`ChatAction` to send a Minecraft Command
 --------------------------------------------------

-We can use the ChatAction just like other actions, by using the actions dictionary.
+We can use the :code:`ChatAction` just like other actions, by using the actions dictionary.

 .. code-block:: python